hasangurbuzz/hali-saha/README.md

+# Halı Saha

+This React app made for make reservations and play football in specific football pitches.

-# make sure to run npm install
+# Make sure to run `npm install`

 # Getting Started with Create React App